phil-mayer/lendflow-backend-assessment/README.md

 - For caching, I chose to add a Redis instance to the Docker Compose stack.
 Similar to the note above on PostgreSQL, Django's in-memory cache would have also sufficed.
 - I decided to add Swagger UI to improve usability and discoverability of the main endpoint.
 - While testing out the application, you may notice that the endpoints end in a trailing slash (`/`) by default.
 I decided to keep this behavior because it's common practice/configuration for a Django application.
-- Aside from the tooling present in this repo, adding the `mypy` in the future would further enhance developer experience.
-The tool allows adding type hints and static type checking.
 - I had never previously used the `uv` package/project manager.
 I found it to be pretty straightforward and much faster than `pip`.
 - Having previously used `flake8` and `isort` for static code analysis, I decided to try out `ruff`.
 It's a **much** faster CLI tool rewritten in Rust.
 - I used Astral's [UV documentation for Docker integration](https://docs.astral.sh/uv/guides/integration/docker/) to add Docker support.
 I leaned heavily on their [sample repository](https://github.com/astral-sh/uv-docker-example/tree/main), tweaking only a few things in the `Dockerfile` and `compose.yaml`.
 I chose not to use the Compose watch configuration because it does not support two-way file synchronization, and I recommend using dev containers above.